jmcg015/CV/README.md

 - Ensured deliveries were put away in a timely and safe manner.

+- Was the Wellbeing Champion for the store from February, being responsible for assisting colleagues with personal issues and advising them on who they can talk to for professional help.

 **Advantage Labour** (Nov 2019 - Feb 2020)
 _Farm Hand, AUS_
 - Had the opportunity to work on various farms in a variety of roles from packing vegetables to washing and mixing raisins as well as irrigation work.